Koromix/rygel/web/koromix.dev/005_koffi.md

 #overview# Overview

-Koffi is a fast and easy-to-use FFI module for [Node.js](https://nodejs.org/), with support for complex data types such as structs.
+Koffi is a fast and easy-to-use C FFI module for [Node.js](https://nodejs.org/), featuring:

+* Low-overhead and fast performance (see [benchmarks](https://github.com/Koromix/luigi/tree/master/koffi#benchmarks))
+* Support for primitive and aggregate data types (structs and fixed-size arrays), both by reference (pointer) and by value
+* Javascript functions can be used as C callbacks (since 1.2.0)
+* Well-tested code base for popular OS/architecture combinations

 The following combinations of OS and architectures __are officially supported and tested__ at the moment: